 Where are classes held?

-Classes are held either in person on the beautiful Loras College Campus, or in an online or hybrid format.
+Classes are held either in person on the beautiful Loras College Campus, or in a hybrid format.

 When do classes meet?

 Each face-to-face class meets in the evening one day per week to accommodate working adults.